CLIP(1) General Commands Manual CLIP(1)

 maximum of the input image file.
 The low value can also be set

 with -l and the high value with -h.
-Standard input and output
+X, Y, Z coordinates and

 If the -M option is given with a minimum size and a direc-